subsquid/docs/docs/archives/overview.md

 ## Archive Registry

 Subsquid publishes the up-to-date list of public Archives in the [Archive Registry repository](https://github.com/subsquid/archive-registry/).
-The registry is available as an [npm package `@subsquid/archive-registry`](https://www.npmjs.com/package/@subsquid/archive-registry).
+The registry is available as a [npm package `@subsquid/archive-registry`](https://www.npmjs.com/package/@subsquid/archive-registry).
 The package contains a script for listing the available archives and a function for looking up archive URLs.

 ### Listing the available archives